jentery/mdia200v5/index.md

 *Slide Decks*: I will create HTML slide decks for most class sessions and link to them in Brightspace immediately before class begins.
 This way, you can access my slides during and after class.

-*Primary Sources*: My slide decks will often contain source materials or links to them.
+*Source Materials*: My slide decks will often contain source materials or links to them.
 We'll discuss these sources in class to apply what you're learning from the weekly handouts.
 Examples of sources we'll likely study this term include the browser game, [*Hair Nah*](https://www.momopixel.com/hair-nah) (2017), by Momo Pixel; the comic, ["Translated, From the Japanese"](https://drawnandquarterly.com/books/killing-and-dying/) (2015), by Adrian Tomine; and the stop-motion animation, [*Biidaaban (The Dawn Comes)*](https://www.spottedfawnproductions.com/biidaaban/) (2018), by Amanda Strong, Leanne Betasamosake Simpson, and Bracken Hanuse Corlett.

 *Content Warnings*: I'll include content warnings for materials before I share or screen them in class.